Daspletosaurus: Description

 While very large by the standard of modern predators, Daspletosaurus was not the largest tyrannosaurid.
 Adults could reach a length of 8.5–9 m from snout to tail, a hip height of 2.2 m, and a body mass of 2–3 MT.
 However, one large specimen of Daspletosaurus sp.
-(CMC VP 15826) suggests that the genus could reach lengths of over 9 m.
+(CMC VP 15826) suggests that the genus could reach lengths of over 9 m, potentially reaching sizes of 11 m in length and 4–5 MT in weight.